miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 Let's see what happens to `partial`'s type:
 * `partial` : `{ encoder : Box a -> Value, decoder: Decoder (Box a) }`.

 But there is no way that `custom` can produce a `Decoder (Box a)` on its own!
+Except if it always failed, but that's not interesting.

-So, once again, we need a new type!
+So, once again, we need a new type with some more flexibility!

 ```Elm
 type CustomCodec match v